-Sandi Forester has been a horse trainer and riding instructor for over 40 years and has gained respect and admiration as a talented trainer and horsewoman.
+Sandi Forester, based in a McDonough, GA, has been a horse trainer and riding instructor for over 40 years and has gained respect and admiration as a talented trainer and horsewoman.
 She has received numerous awards and peer recognition as well as countless qualifications for competitions at the national and regional levels in both dressage and western riding.

 A passionate and dedicated horsewoman for most of her life, Sandi began her career working with hunters, and from there moved on to combined training and western riding before focusing on dressage.
 Although she has had success in many disciplines – both English and western, Sandi’s true passion remains classical dressage.

-Sandi has had the privilege to work with and learn from some of the top equestrians in the world.
-Her teachers and mentors include:
+Sandi has had the privilege to work with and learn from some of the top equestrians in the world, including:

 - • Barbara Frigon (Hunters, Fox Hunting, Show - Enfield, CT)

 - • Melanie Tenney, Woodcock Hill Riding Academy - W. Willington, CT)

 - • Denney Emerson (Combined Training - VT)

 - • Locke Richards (Combined Training - Australia)

 - • David Hunt (Combined Training - England)

 - • Pam Goodrich (Dressage - Canada, FL)